 - 3 Tablespoons vegan buttery spread

-Heat the olive oil in a large skillet over medium heat.
-Add the chopped onion, garlic and turkey.
+- Heat the olive oil in a large skillet over medium heat.
+Add the chopped onion, mushrooms, garlic and turkey.
 Cook until turkey is totally cooked through.
 Drain off grease.

-Pour the turkey mixture into a casserole dish.
+- Pour the turkey mixture into a skillet or broiler safe casserole dish.
 Spread out evenly.
 Top with the mashed potatoes and spread them out so that they cover the turkey.
 Sprinkle Daiya cheese on top.

-Place casserole dish uncovered under the broiler for about 5 minutes until cheese is melted and golden.
+- Place skillet or broiler safe casserole dish uncovered under the broiler for about 5 minutes until cheese is melted and golden.